fbpic/fbpic/README.md

 Standard installation with `setup.py` (i.e. `python setup.py install`).

-Numba is not required for the code to run, since it is somewhat difficult to install on MacOS.
+Numba is not required for the code to run, since it is somewhat difficult to install on MacOSX.
 However, if it is installed, the code will automatically detect it and use it.
 This can result in up to an order of magnitude speedup.

-Instructions for installing Numba on MacOS can be found in `docs/install`
+Instructions for installing Numba on MacOSX can be found in `docs/install`